 For wearables to grab market share beyond the tech-savvy, though, they need a little extra.
 For want of a better word, they need to be, well, wearable.
 Efforts to combine the technology of wearables with the reach of the fashion market have begun in earnest.

-The most obvious way to turn a wearable into a fashionable item is to present it as jewellery, either as a statement piece or as an unobtrusive imitation of ‘functional’ jewellery such as a watch or brooch.
+An obvious way to turn a wearable into a fashion item is to present it as jewellery, either as a statement piece or as an unobtrusive imitation of ‘functional’ jewellery such as a watch or brooch.

 The alternative route has been to fully embrace the clunky, chunky look of a lot of current tech, and turn it into a statement piece.
 This bracelet by Rebecca Minkoff, for example, uses bold prism shapes and a contrasting black and gold colour scheme to explicitly draw attention to the unconventional jewellery.
 Other wearable tech companies, like Misfit (Shine, demonstrated below), have collaborated with designers like Swarovski to create devices that look very much like costume jewellery.